JimmiFriborg/ResponseLatencyTester/README.md

 - **Latency execution workspace (production)** – `latency-tester-v3.8.1.html` remains the supported release for operations and certification work.
 It contains the multi-view React interface with FPS auto-detection, per-axis distances, grouped error handling, include/exclude toggles, and PDF-ready reporting.
 (See `v3.8-release-notes.md` for the full feature rundown.)
 - **Release candidate sandbox** – `release-candidates/latency-tester-v3.9-rc5.html` exposes the in-progress requirement template workflow along with the defect register view.
 It automatically reads/writes `release-candidates/v3.9-rc5-defects.json`, and the historical `v3.9-rc1-defects.json` document catalogs the backlog that fed this RC.
 - **Axis-aware comparison + FPS tuning** – RC4 keeps the axis comparison matrix introduced earlier while relocating the “Add to comparison” affordance into every execution/device row, emphasizing axis/distance badges on each comparison card, and exposing a dedicated pass/fail indicator so reviewers instantly understand what each card represents.
+- **React/TypeScript source of record** – The v4 portable artifact is now built from the `src/` React + TypeScript project via Vite.
+Run `npm run build` to produce `dist/latency-tester.html`, a single self-contained file with no in-browser Babel dependency.
+The root-level `latency-tester.html` serves as the Vite entrypoint/template for local development and bundling.
 - **Curated archives** – Deprecated HTML builds, the JSX playground, portable/offline variants, and legacy release notes now live under `archive/` (for example `archive/legacy-html/latency-tester-portable.html`).
 This keeps the repo root focused on the currently supported deliverables while still preserving history for reference.
 - **DaVinci Resolve marker support** – Timestamp parsing honors the marker naming convention introduced in v3.0, including axis/direction metadata extraction, automatic pairing, and error detection noted in the legacy feature guides stored in `archive/docs/`.
 - **Reporting & exports** – v3.2 and later releases expose JSON/CSV/PDF exports, per-axis statistics, requirements compliance summaries, and distance-aware report layouts, enabling teams to adopt whichever artifact best fits their process (`v3.2-release-notes.md`, `v3.4-release-notes.md`).